rhenter/django-models/README.rst

 - SlugModel

-  Model with slug field
+  Model with a slug field.
+Useful to use in urls or nominal references

 - TimestampedModel

-  Model with created_at and updated_at DateTime fields
+  Model with the DateTime, created_at and updated_at fields.
+Useful to control when any changes were made.

 - UUIDModel

-  Model using the field id as UUID
+  Model that uses the id field as a UUID.
+Useful to be able to have a unique identifier without worrying about sequences.

 - Signals

 With SignalModel it allows you to handle or execute an event according to Django's Signals.

-On save:
+On Save:
- - pre_save
+  - pre_save (Before Saving)
- - post_save
+  - post_save (After saving)

-On Delete
+On Erase:
- - pre_delete
+  - pre_delete (Before Erasing)
- - post_delete
+  - post_delete (After Deleting)

 Example using Pre-save signal